Pennsylvania special House election pits Conor Lamb against Rick Saccone

 Lamb has advocated for new leadership in the House and said he would not vote for Nancy Pelosi, D-Calif., as Minority Leader again – a “politically astute” move that could garner him the support of more moderate or independent voters, said Yenerall.

-“Most Democrats in the district may not dislike Pelosi, per se, but would like to shake up the status quo,” Yenerall told Fox News.
+“Most Democrats in the district may not dislike Pelosi, per se, but would like to shake up the status quo,” Yenerall explained.

 He added that Lamb’s background as a veteran and U.S. attorney as well as his “temperament” does “fit” the district more so than other Democrats.